api-platform/schema-generator/doc/configuration.md

 # Generate interfaces and use Doctrine's Resolve Target Entity feature
 useInterface:         false

-# Use Doctrine's ArrayCollection instead of standard arrays
-useDoctrineCollection:  true

 # Emit a warning if a property is not derived from GoodRelations
 checkIsGoodRelations:  false